sopan619/Auto-Bing-Search-Python/README.md

 ## Changes 29th June'23
 + Now the program will ask for the number of searches you wish to perform before executing.
 Simply enter the value and start.
 + Added a random search delay between 3 to 12 seconds, you can change it by editing the code or just let it be.
 Did it in hopes to avoid ban!
 Not sure if it will help.
++ It just shows the time taken to complete all searches on terminal in the end.
+Enjoy!

 ## Notes
 * Make sure to set **Microsoft Edge as your Default Browser**.
 Else it will open in Chrome or whichever is your Default Browser.